learn-co-students/rails-blog-associations-validations-cb-000/NOTES.md

 [ x] Change the migration for posts to include content (set content's datatype to text to account for character length).
 --> rails migration

-[ ] Create a migration, model and controller for User and Tag (via rails generate).
+[ x] Create a migration, model and controller for User and Tag (via rails generate).
 Check out the documentation on generators, and remember to skip adding tests.
 -->
 rails g resource User name:string --no-test-framework rails g resource Tag name:string --no-test-framework

 > rails generate scaffold Apartment address:string price:float description:text image_url:string --no-test-framework

-[ ] In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
+[ x] In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
-[ ] Build out model associations and migrations.
+[ x] Build out model associations and migrations.

 --> rails g model PostTag tag_id:integer post_id:integer